yangyangwithgnu/hardseed/README.md

 - aicheng_asia_mosaicked
 - aicheng_asia_non_mosaicked

-As the name implies, "caoliu" stands for CaoLiu forum, "aicheng" for AiCheng forum, "reposted" and "original" is clearity, you konw which one is your best lover (yes, only one).
+As the name implies, "caoliu" stands for CaoLiu forum, "aicheng" for AiCheng forum, "reposted" and "original" are clearity, you konw which one is your best lover (yes, only one).
 The default is aicheng_asia_mosaicked.

 --concurrent-tasks